-these subgroups, reviews data, and offers available supports and places students appropriately. ii. assigning CUSD ELA/ELD Teacher on Special Assignment (EL subgroup), Special Education case carriers (students with disabilities subgroup), and site administrators (socioeconomically disadvantaged subgroup) to serve as case carriers for these students. iii.
-Developing a Personalized Education Plan (PEP) with the involvement of the student and parents for each student in these subgroups
+i. ensuring school administration annually identifies students in these subgroups, reviews data, and offers available supports and places students appropriately. ii. assigning CUSD ELA/ELD Teacher on Special Assignment and ELD Teacher (EL subgroup), Special Education case carriers (students with disabilities subgroup), and site staff (administrators, teachers and/or counselors) to serve as case carriers for these students and other unduplicated student subgroups.

+iii.
+Developing a Personalized Education Plan (PEP) with the involvement of the student, parents and teacher(s) for each student in these subgroups.